-It's a Sim-only deal, so you'll need an unlocked or Three handset to put the Sim in.
+It's a Sim-only deal, so you'll need an unlocked or Three handset to put the Sim into.
 It'll only work in 3G-compatible handsets.

 How much is it?
-Top up with £10 and you it costs 3p/min for calls, 2p/text and 1p/MB for mobile data (though the first 150MB after each top-up is free).
+Top up with £10 minimum and it costs 3p/min for calls, 2p/text and 1p/MB for data (though the first 150MB after each top-up is free).

-The credit will stay on your phone for six months if unused, so use your phone occasionally and it'll stay on permanently.
+The credit will stay on your phone for six months if unused – use your phone occasionally and it'll stay on permanently.

 A ‘granny in a glovebox’ phone is great to stash in your car as an emergency second mobile, to give to your kids or if you only need to use a phone very occasionally.